redpesk-core/afb-app-manager/docs/permissions.md

   Install the service at the scope of the platform.

+- `urn:AGL:permission::partner:tty`

+  Adds the group "tty" to the list of supplementary groups of the process.

+- `urn:AGL:permission::partner:dialout`

+  Adds the group "dialout" to the list of supplementary groups of the process.

+- `urn:AGL:permission::partner:video`

+  Adds the group "video" to the list of supplementary groups of the process.

 - `urn:AGL:permission::system:capability:keep-all`

   Keep all capabilities for the service.
 Note that implementing